 The Prospectus serves as a proposal for the project, giving the faculty committee background information about the work, outlining the research/creative methods, the major milestones, and the expectations for the project’s outcome.
 The Thesis Director will help guide the student in the drafting of the prospectus.

-- Students should plan to meet with their Thesis Director in the first week of the BFA2 Summer semester to begin work on the prospectus.
+- Students should plan to meet with their Thesis Director no later than Week 6 of the BFA2 Spring semester to begin work on the prospectus.

-- By Friday of Week 4, students must send a draft of the prospectus to their full committee, to receive notes and feedback.
+- By April 1st, students must send a draft of the prospectus to their full committee, to receive notes and feedback.

-- By Friday of Week 7, students must turn in a hard copy of their prospectus, with a signed copy of the Prospectus Approval Form, to the Honors Program and the College’s Honors Liaison.
+- By April 15th, students must turn in a hard copy of their prospectus, with a signed copy of the Prospectus Approval Form, to the Honors Program and the College’s Honors Liaison.

 A strong prospectus typically includes the following elements: